pulkitshringi/SRM-KTR-PYQS/README.md

 Welcome to the **PYQs Semesterwise Repository**! 📚

-This repository is a collection of links to semester-specific repositories containing previous year question papers (PYQs) for various subjects.
+This repository is a collection of links to semester-wise repositories containing previous year question papers (PYQs) for various subjects.
 It is intended to help students easily access and prepare for exams by revisiting important questions from past papers.

 ---